Sitecore-Hackathon/2024-will-work-for-cache/README.md

 #### Optional Settings

-The following settings can be updated to configure the minimum confidence and maximum number of tags that will be saved for media items.
+The following settings in the .config file can be updated to configure the minimum confidence and maximum number of tags that will be saved for media items.

           <setting name="GenerativeMetadata.ImageTagMinimumConfidence" value="0.75" />
           <setting name="GenerativeMetadata.ImageTagMaximumCount" value="10" />